 - Whisk together chicken broth, soy sauce, hoisin sauce, brown sugar, sesame seed oil, and garlic cloves.

-- Place chicken breasts in the crockpot and pour the sauce over the chicken.
+Pour half of the sauce into a greased crockpot.
+Place chicken breasts in and then pour the remaining sauce over the chicken.

 - Cook on low for 4 hours, covered.